Amyypi/react-notepad/README.md

 Before running this application, ensure you have the following installed:

-- Java 11 or higher
+- Java 11 or higher *Ideally Java 17+
 - Node.js (14+ recommended)
-- MySQL Server -
+- MySQL Server
 - Maven

 ## 🔧 Installation & Setup